rayhog/aviator-jekyll-template/_documentation/overview.md

   * By using the graph-based Technopedia query language (TQL) endpoint. <br>
   You select nodes, node relationships to other nodes, and node attributes to define the criteria for your query to return relevant data.
   * By using the Techopedia-ID endpoint to reference an entity in the database and return relevant data for that entity. <br>
-  The Technopedia ID record stores information about a Technopedia entity.
+  The Technopedia ID record stores information about a Technopedia entity. <br>
   For example; the entity might be a product or it might be specific node attribute that returns relevant data.
   <br>
   The following diagram shows an overview of the Technopedia API enpoints, and examples of nodes and relationships in the Technopedia database.
   <br>